 Jack was an enthusiastic and ambitious professional who once sought to join a prestigious program that promised substantial growth and lucrative earning capacity.

-However, his application got denied from the program waiting list.
+However, his application was denied from the program waiting list.
 Jack took this rejection to heart and thought he was banned permanently.
 So, he stopped trying and let go of his aspirations for this program.

 Jack’s Journey: The Power of Persistence